amyjko/critically-conscious-computing/chapters/projects.md

 While the unit above reflects the general structure of any kind of project-based learning in CS, it centers equity and justice in multiple ways.
 It situates the project work in a community and social context, giving voice to students’ lived experience.
 It ties computing solutions to broader efforts to make change.
 It challenges students to reflect daily on whether the work they are doing to build software will be part of making that change.
 And it challenges them to reflect broadly when completing their work on the limits of computing.
 Therefore, the scaffolds embedded throughout do not only structure the technical aspects of the work, but the sociocultural and sociopolitical aspects as well.

-While this unit plan portrays an ideal, there are many ways that it might be limited or constrained.
+While this sketch portrays an ideal, there are many ways that it might be limited or constrained.
 If there is limited time, students might feel compelled to rush or disregard the social parts of the project, and focus purely on the technical parts.
 After all, this is the same pressure that professional software engineers feel, as there is always endless engineering work that can feel necessary for progress, whereas critically examining impact can feel optional.
 To reinforce the importance of these examinations, teachers have to make the time for students to step away from the engineering role, and explicitly remind students to take different perspectives on their work, as they work.

 @standardsHeader
 @standardsBlurb